-All visitors can enter though either the West Entrance by the parking garage or through the East Entrance by the Emergency Department.
-The West Entrance is the main entrance to the hospital.
+All visitors can enter though either the West Main Entrance by the parking garage or through the East Entrance by the Emergency Department.
 Free valet service is available at the West Entrance (by the parking garage) and the valet team has strict safety protocols in place.
-Valet is available Monday through Friday, 6 a.m. to 3:30 p.m.
+Valet is available Monday through Friday, 6:30 a.m. to 5:30 p.m.
 Learn more.

 Masks are required at all Beebe locations.
 Everyone entering a Beebe care site must be wearing a 2-layer face mask (gaiters, bandanas, and masks with valves are not permitted.)